askmike/gekko/docs/Trading_methods.md

 This method is fairly popular in bitcoin trading due to Bitcointalk user Goomboo.
 Read more about this method in [his topic](https://bitcointalk.org/index.php?topic=60501.0)

-You can configure these parameters for DEMA in config.js:
+You can configure these parameters in config/strategies/DEMA.toml:

-    config.DEMA = {
-      // EMA weight (α)
+    # EMA weight (α)
-      // the higher the weight, the more smooth (and delayed) the line
+    # the higher the weight, the more smooth (and delayed) the line
-      short: 10,
-      long: 21,
-      // amount of candles to remember and base initial EMAs on
-      // the difference between the EMAs (to act as triggers)
-      thresholds: {
-        down: -0.025,
+    short = 10
+    long = 21

+    [thresholds]
+    down = -0.025
-        up: 0.025
+    up = 0.025
-      }
-    };

 - short is the short EMA that moves closer to the real market (including noise)
 - long is the long EMA that lags behind the market more but is also more resistant to noise.